uchicago-dsi/core-facility-docs/slurm.md

 Error: `Disk quota exceeded`
 <br>Symptom: VS code fails to connect to login node
 <br>Cause: Each home directory has a quota of disk storage space (~50 GB) and you are above it.
-<br>Solution: You need to move or delete some files.
+<br>Solution: You need to move or delete some files on your home directory.
 If you are working on a project with a `/net/projects/` directory, move any data files or checkpoints into that directory (and update your code accordingly!).
-To check you disk usage, run `du -sh ~`
+To check you disk usage, run `du -sh ~`.
+Feel free to move some data to `/net/scratch` for temporary storage.
+Please note that this directory will be cleaned around every two months.

 Error: `git@github.com: Permission denied (publickey). fatal: Could not read from remote repository.`
 <br>Cause: GitHub can not access a private key that matches the public key stored on GitHub.